Equisingular lifting of semi-log canonical $F$-split $K$-trivial surfaces: Strong slc lifings with -curves in the conductor

 \begin{lemma} Suppose that $T$ is rational.
-Then $m=2$ and $E_U$ is irreducible.
-Moreover, with the notations as above, $U=U(\mu_2)$ satisfies one of the following: \begin{enumerate} \item $U\cong \bP^2$; \item $U$ is a del Pezzo of degree $2$ and the $\mu_2$-action is given by the Geiser involution; \item $U$ is a del Pezzo of degree $1$ and the $\mu_2$-action is given by the Bertini involution; \item $U\cong \bP^1\times\bP^1$ and the $\mu_2$-action is given by $(x,y)\mapsto (y,x)$; \item there is a minimal $\mu_2$-equivariant conic bundle $f\colon U\to \bP^1$ such that either: \begin{enumerate} \item $f$ is $\mu_2$-invariant in the sense of \autoref{invariant-def}, or \item $f$ is smooth and non-$\mu_2$-invariant. \end{enumerate} \end{enumerate} In every case, we have $\Gamma_U=0$ on $U$. \end{lemma} \begin{proof} Since $U$ is rational and minimal, the action $U\circlearrowleft \mu_2$ is one of those listed in \cite[Theorem 1.4]{Bayle_Beauville_Birational_involutions_P2}.
-These are those given in the statement.

-To show that $E_U$ is irreducible and that $\Gamma_U=0$, we distinguish two cases: \begin{enumerate} \item If $U$ has a $\mu_2$-conic bundle structure $f\colon U\to \bP^1$, and if $E_U$ has two components, then by intersecting with a general fiber it follows from \autoref{eqn:equiv_min_model_log_CY} that the components of $E_U$ are sections of the conic bundle, which is impossible since they are not rational curves.
-So $E_U$ is irreducible.
+Then $m=2$ and $U=U(\mu_2)$ satisfies one of the following: \begin{enumerate} \item $U\cong \bP^2$; \item $U$ is a del Pezzo of degree $2$ and the $\mu_2$-action is given by the Geiser involution; \item $U$ is a del Pezzo of degree $1$ and the $\mu_2$-action is given by the Bertini involution; \item $U\cong \bP^1\times\bP^1$ and the $\mu_2$-action is given by $(x,y)\mapsto (y,x)$; \item there is a minimal $\mu_2$-equivariant conic bundle $f\colon U\to \bP^1$ such that either: \begin{enumerate} \item $f$ is $\mu_2$-invariant in the sense of \autoref{invariant-def}, or \item $f$ is smooth and non-$\mu_2$-invariant. \end{enumerate} \end{enumerate} In every case, $E_U$ is irreducible and $\Gamma_U=0$. \end{lemma} \begin{proof} Since $U$ is rational and minimal, the action $U\circlearrowleft \mu_2$ is one of those described in \cite[Theorem 1.4]{Bayle_Beauville_Birational_involutions_P2}, which we have listed in the statement.
+To show that $E_U$ is irreducible and that $\Gamma_U=0$, we distinguish two cases: \begin{enumerate} \item Suppose that $U$ has a $\mu_2$-conic bundle structure $f\colon U\to \bP^1$.
+By \autoref{eqn:equiv_min_model_log_CY} and the fact that the components of $E_U$ are genus one curves, we see that $E_U$ must be irreducible of degree $2$ over the base $\bP^1$.
+This implies that $\Gamma_U$ is contained in fibers.
+By minimality of $f$ and invariance of $E_U$, we see that $E_U$ intersects every component of any fiber, and so $\Gamma_U=0$ by \autoref{eqn:equiv_min_model_log_CY}.